How to perform well at interviews

 - Some people swear by visualisation.
 The night before, visualise yourself undergoing the whole interview, step by step, and imagine everything going really well, you answering questions confidently, and ultimately getting the job.

-- Start the interview in a positive manner and it is likely to continue in this vein - smiling, eye contact, a firm handshake at the start will help a lot.
+- Start the interview in a positive manner and it is likely to continue in the same way.

 - Don't worry too much about making a mistake: nearly everyone fluffs one question and research suggests interviewers prefer candidates who come across as human to those who appear "plastic perfect".